 Graduate students are finding career advancement opportunities and gaining a better understanding about the environment, technology and space operations in the Space Systems Operations Management program at Webster University.

-The master's degree in Space Systems Operations Management from Webster is designed to prepare individuals for positions in the public and private sectors of the space industry where you can apply quantitative and qualitative approaches to planning, executing, and managing programs in the global environment of the space industry.
+The master's degree in Space Systems Operations Management from Webster University is designed to prepare professionals and students for positions in the space industry.
+Most students who pursue a master's in operations management are interested in learning to apply quantitative and qualitative approaches in planning, executing and managing programs within the global environment of the space industry.

 Points of Distinction

 - The program is offered through the Walker School of Business and Technology, which is accredited by the Accreditation Council for Business Schools and Programs (ACBSP)

 - Courses are taught at campuses in Colorado Springs, Denver and Peterson AFB in Colorado.